Dental Crown Durham NC

 Does dental insurance cover dental crowns?

 Yes, most dental plans cover the procedure because it’s a necessary part of restorative dental care.
-If you are unsure whether or not your specific plan covers tooth crowns, contact us today or call your insurance provider for more information.
+If you are unsure whether or not your specific plan covers tooth crowns, contact us today or your insurance provider for more information.

 How long do dental crowns last?